A double $(\infty,1)$-categorical nerve for double categories: Nerve of 2 -categories

-\draw[->] (4) to node[below,la] {$i$} (5); \draw[->] (5) to node[below,la] {$r$} (6); \end{tz} where $i$ sends the invertible $2$-cell of $C_{\mathrm{inv}}$ to the invertible $2$-cell of $[1]\otimes_2\Eadj$, and $r$ sends the adjoint equivalences of $\Eadj$ to identities, and the invertible $2$-cell of $[1]\otimes_2\Eadj$ to the invertible $2$-cell of $C_\mathrm{inv}$.
-Therefore, since $F$ has the right lifting property with respect to~$j'_2$, then $F$ also has the right lifting property with respect to $j_2$.
-This shows that $F$ is a fibration in $\TwoCat$ and concludes the proof. \end{proof}
+Therefore, since $F$ has the right lifting property with respect to~$[1]\otimes_2 j_1$, then $F$ also has the right lifting property with respect to $j_2$.
+This shows that~$F$ is a fibration in $\TwoCat$ and concludes the proof. \end{proof}